AlgoMaster Logo

 The brute-force approach checks every object:

 This is O(n) per query.
-With millions of shapes, it is too slow for interactive maps, marketplace search, or high-volume backend APIs.
+With millions of shapes, it is too slow for interactive maps, marketplace search, or busy backend APIs.

 A B-tree can help with one dimension:

 That index can narrow a latitude range.
-It does not understand longitude at the same time, and it does not understand that a polygon overlaps another polygon.
+But it does not understand longitude at the same time, and it cannot tell whether one polygon overlaps another polygon.

-A composite B-tree on (latitude, longitude) can help some bounding-box queries, but it still imposes a one-dimensional sort order.
-Spatial predicates such as intersects, contains, and nearest need an index that can reason about regions.
+A composite B-tree on (latitude, longitude) can help some bounding-box queries, but it still stores data in a single sorted order.
+Spatial operations such as intersects, contains, and nearest need an index that understands regions.

-1. Use cheap bounding rectangles to find candidates.
+1. Use cheap bounding rectangles to find possible matches.

-2. Run exact geometry checks on the candidates.
+2. Run exact geometry checks only on those possible matches.

 For example, a complex polygon can be wrapped by a simple rectangle:

-The rectangle may return false positives, but it should not return false negatives.
-Exact geometry filtering removes candidates whose bounding boxes overlap but whose actual shapes do not.
+The rectangle may return extra matches, but it should not miss real matches.
+Exact geometry filtering removes objects whose rectangles overlap but whose actual shapes do not.

 R-trees organize those bounding boxes efficiently.